 Not only does dry air encourage the spread of flu viruses, dry air inevitably makes your body more susceptible to illness.
 Without an adequate amount of moisture in the air, the mucous membranes that line the nose dry out, unable to filter out bacteria and viruses from entering the respiratory system.
 This is why indoor air humidification is so critical to maintaining your overall health and wellness.

 A study at the University of Utah found an infant had developed a serious lung injury due to breathing in the aerosolized mineral composition of the water, or the “white dust.”
-According to the study, the following medical conditions were detected from the infant’s accidental inhalation of the white dust: prolonged hypoxemia, tachypnea, pneumonitis and mild nonreversible obstructive ventilatory defect.
-Young people and especially those with asthma are cautioned when using vaporizer or ultrasonic types of humidifiers for these reasons.
+According to the study, the following medical conditions were detected from the infant’s accidental inhalation of the white dust: prolonged hypoxemia, tachypnea, pneumonitis, and mild nonreversible obstructive ventilatory defect.
+Young people and especially those with asthma are cautioned when using vaporizers or ultrasonic types of humidifiers for these reasons.

 Over 10,000 doctors worldwide have put their trust in Venta Airwashers by purchasing for their homes or practices.
 California based Dr. David Kay offered his expert advice on why humidification is essential, especially to those living in dry climates: